MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Providers.md

 ## Installing and removing providers

-Windows PowerShell providers are delivered to you in Windows PowerShell snap-ins, which are .NET Framework-based programs that are compiled into .dll files.
+Windows PowerShell providers are delivered to you in PowerShell snap-ins, which are .NET Framework-based programs that are compiled into .dll files.
 The snap-ins can include providers and cmdlets.